 Step 1: Lie on your back.
 Press your lower back into the floor.
 Observe any tension held in your shoulders and let it go.

 Step 2: Lift your arms.
 Your elbows should be positioned directly above your shoulders, with both hands facing inward toward each other.

 Step 3: Lift your legs with knees over hips to create a 90-degree angle with your thighs and calves.

 Step 4: Exhale as you lower your right arm and left leg.
 Don’t let them touch the floor.

 Step 5: Inhale and bring both your arm and leg back to the starting position.
 Repeat on the other side.

 Because this exercise is more difficult than abdominal drawing-in and pelvic tilts, it’s best to start slow.
 To begin, stick with just five repetitions.
 Once you’re able to do the full exercise five times without lifting your lower back from the floor, increase the reps until you can complete 10 on each side.

 As with all exercises and stretches, it’s important to take things slowly at first.
 You may only be able to complete a few repetitions at first, or you may not be able to stretch as far as you would like.
 Build up to deeper stretches and more repetitions over time.

-If you cannot fully straighten your spine, or if your lower back feels “frozen,” your hyperlordosis may not be postural.
-If you feel any pain while trying to straighten your back fully, you should contact your physician.
+If you cannot fully straighten your spine or if your lower back feels “frozen,” your hyperlordosis may not be postural.
+If you feel any pain while trying to straighten your back fully, contact your doctor.